Board Committees & Charters

-This committee, together with the Directors’ Committee, is responsible for informing the Board about compensation issues.
+Together with the Directors’ Committee, this committee is responsible for informing the Board about compensation issues.

-- Examine the compensation systems and plans for Company managers, senior executives and employees.
+- Examine the compensation systems and plans for executives, managers and employees.

 - Encourage a conservative approach to risk within the organization, which is in the best interest of the shareholders and the general public.

-This committee focuses on the planning and control of financial and commercial management across all Group companies, and monitors corporate strategic initiatives.
+This committee focuses on the planning and control of financial and commercial management for the Group companies, and monitors corporate strategic initiatives.

-- Define and monitor corporate expense control policy and budget scheduling.
+- Define and supervise implementation of the corporate expense control policy and budget scheduling.

 - Manage the corporate governance model.